foodcafeshop/Food-Cafe/FUTURE_ROADMAP.md

 *   "Add option to add coupons"
 *   "Add customization feature in menu item"
 *   "Suggest menu item based on order"
+*   "Add feature to allow staff place order for a table"
+*   "Add feature to upload multiple photos of paper menu and it will use AI to generate csv files"